KeivanS/Anharmonic-lattice-dynamics/docs/source/install.rst

 THERMACOND
 ^^^^^^^^^^^
 * To compile the THERMACOND code, it is enough to run ``make`` in the main directory, but a suitable Makefile must be present in the directory.
-Thermacond needs a gfortran compiler.
+THERMACOND needs a gfortran compiler.
 After compilation succeeds, a binary file ``kap7_sy_tet`` will be created in the main directory.
 There is no need for input from the terminal.
 It can be invoked simply as ``./ kap7_sy_te``.
 * In order to compute collision matrices parallelly, there is a bash script file ``....`` that user can use to distribute k-mesh to many cores.